Tafara-N/alx-interview/0x07-rotate_2d_matrix/README.md

-- For the “0.
+For the “0.
 Rotate 2D Matrix” project, you are tasked with implementing an in-place algorithm to rotate an n x n 2D matrix by 90 degrees clockwise.
 This challenge requires a good understanding of matrix manipulation and in-place operations in Python.
 Below are the key concepts and resources that you need to grasp in order to successfully complete this project.

--
-Concepts Needed:
+# Concepts Needed:

-Matrix Representation in Python:
+1. **Matrix Representation in Python:**
--

 - Understanding how 2D matrices are represented using lists of lists in Python.
 Accessing and modifying elements in a 2D matrix.
 - In-place Operations: